superduper-io/superduper/docs/content/execute_api/data_encodings_and_schemas.md

 # (Optional) Setting up tables and encodings

-`superduper` has flexible support for data-types.
+Superduper has flexible support for data-types.
 In both MongoDB and SQL databases, one can uses `superduper.DataType` to define one's own data-types.

 If no-datatypes are provided, `superduper` [uses fallbacks](./auto_data_types.md) to encode and decode data.